-Free Walking Tour – There is a free walking tour run by some local students.
+Free walking tour – There is a free walking tour run by some local students.
 (They also do one in Bucharest too.)
-It last about 2-3 hours and takes you all over the city.
-It’s very comprehensive and they provide a good overview of the history of Brasov.
+It lasts about 2-3 hours and takes you all over the city.
+It’s very comprehensive and provides a good overview of the history of Brasov.
 It leaves at 6pm from the town square.

-Town Museum – Located in the town hall, this museum features artifacts from the stone age up until the present.
+Town Museum – Located in the town hall, this museum features artifacts from the Stone Age up to the present.
 The best part of the museum is the detailed timeline of the city at the start of the museum.
-The museum is mostly artifacts, old furniture, and some weapons and suffers from a common problem most museums in Romania have – poor descriptions.
+The museum is mostly artifacts, old furniture, and some weapons and suffers from a common problem most museums in Romania have: poor descriptions.
 You don’t get a lot of context for what you are looking at.
 That being said, I would still go back because of all the historical relics.

-Hike the Mountain – Offering a beautiful view of the old city and the surrounding area, Tampa mountain is the big mountain you see right next to the city.
+Hike the mountain – Offering a beautiful view of the old city and the surrounding area, Tampa Mountain is the big one you see right next to the city.
 You can hike up it if you want (it’s not that steep and takes about an hour) or you can take the cable car up.
-There’s a restaurant on top and you can also hang out by the Hollywood-esque Brasov sign.
+There’s a restaurant on top, and you can also hang out by the Hollywood-esque Brasov sign.

-Rope Street – The narrowest street in Europe at 1.3 meters (4 ft) wide.
-Other than being really tiny, there’s nothing really special about the street but it does make for some good photos.
+Rope Street – The narrowest street in Europe, at 1.3 meters (4 ft.) wide.
+Other than being really tiny, there’s nothing particularly special about the street, but it does make for some good photos.

-The Schei district – This district located outside the city walls was were the Romanians used to live.
-Only Saxons were originally allowed to live inside the city walls, forcing the Romanians to live undefended outside.
-Today, the area is a maze of cobblestone streets with medieval looking homes, quiet streets, a few really posh houses, and no tourists.
-I ended up wandering around this area “getting lost” for about 3 hours.
-It was a peaceful alternative to the busy city center and my walk was one of the highlights of my time in the city.
+The Schei district – This district located outside the city walls was where the Romanians used to live: only Saxons were originally allowed to live inside the city walls, forcing the Romanians to live undefended outside.
+Today, the area is a maze of quiet cobblestone streets with medieval-looking homes, a few really posh houses, and no tourists.
+I ended up wandering around this area, “getting lost” for about three hours.
+It was a peaceful alternative to the busy city center, and my walk was one of the highlights of my time in the city.
 I find nothing more peaceful than an aimless walk through a historic area.

-The First Romanian School – In the Schei district, you’ll find two points of interest: the first Romanian school and St. Nicholas church, which are both located in the same place.
-The school is a two room building.
-One side has a classroom; the other side highlights the first printing press and original books from the 16th and 17th century.
-The docent gives a good little talk on the history of the school from its in 1499.
+The first Romanian school – In the Schei district, you’ll find two points of interest: the first Romanian school and St. Nicholas Church, which are both located in the same place.
+The school is a two-room building: one side has a classroom, the other side highlights the first printing press and original books from the 16th and 17th centuries.
+The docent gives a good little talk on the history of the school from its founding in 1499.

-Bran Castle – Bran castle is a hugely touristy castle near Brasov.
-I’m not sure why but people refer to it as “Dracula’s castle” considering he never stayed there and it has nothing to do with him.
+Bran Castle – Bran castle is hugely touristy.
+I’m not sure why people refer to it as “Dracula’s castle,” considering he never stayed there and it has nothing to do with him.
 But hey, it draws the crowds.
-(They do have 1 room dedicated to his life and legend.)
+(They do have one room dedicated to his life and legend.)
 Despite all the people, I really did enjoy the castle.
-It’s a beautiful medieval fortress and the grounds around the castle are nice too.
+It’s a beautiful medieval fortress, and the grounds are nice too.
 Try to get there very early in the morning to avoid the maddening crowds.

-Rasnov Fortress – Rasnov is the second big attraction in the area, after Bran castle.
-Inside the citadel, you can find an interesting museum, archery, a tavern.
-There are also sweeping views of the surrounding countryside as well as of the Hollywood-esque Rasnov sign.
+Rasnov Fortress – Rasnov is the second big attraction in the area, after Bran Castle.
+Inside the citadel, you can find an interesting museum, archery, and a tavern.
+There are also sweeping views of the surrounding countryside, as well as of the Hollywood-esque Rasnov sign.
 (They really like their big signs in this area.)
-The town itself is a mini version of Brasov and is along the way to Bran castle so it’s convenient to get too.
-I took the bus to Bran and the on the way back to Brasov, visited Rasnov.
+The town itself is a mini version of Brasov and is along the way to Bran Castle so it’s convenient to get to.
+I took the bus to Bran and visited Rasnov on the way back to Brasov.